statOmics/statisticalGenomicsCourse2018/pages/sdaMsqrobDesign.md

 ##### 3.3.4.
 What do you observe for the comparisons involving treatment D and/or E?
 Can you explain this?

 ##### 3.3.5.
 Evaluate the performance by using Sensitivity (true positive rate) vs FDP (False Discovery Proportion) plots

+##### Homework

+- Extend the Rmarkdown file [cptacLab3](https://statomics.github.io/statisticalGenomicsCourse/assets/rmarkdownExamples/cptacLab3.Rmd) so as to analyse the full CPTAC studie.
+- Add an additional section to answer each of the questions from 3.3.1-3.3.5.